 Construction of the defensive walls in Radom began in the sixties of the fourteenth century.
 According to studies, the wall was created in several stages, and the work lasted longer.
 It is assumed that in 1388, when the walls were mentioned in the privilege of Władysław Jagiełło, the works were already completed.
 The defensive walls were one of the elements of the great undertaking – the founding and construction of the new town of Radom.
 The investment was related to the person and the reign of Kazimierz the Great.

-The perimeter of the wall defines the shape of an oval, with a longer axis aligned in the east-west direction.
-The area of the town in the walls was 8,5 hectares, and the length of the fortification lines was over 1100 meters.
-From the inside the town was covered by a inderwall street, which course was interrupted by a castle.
+The city was founded on a slightly elevated headland between two tributaries of the Mleczna River.
+The perimeter of the wall defined the shape of an oval, with a longer axis aligned in the east-west direction.
+The area of the town in the walls was 8,5 hectares, and the length of the fortification lines was over 1200 meters.
+From the inside the town was covered by an underwall street, which course was interrupted by a castle.

-The wall was strengthen with about twenty towers, spaced regularly around the perimeter of every 35-45 meters.
+The wall was strengthen with about twenty half-towers, spaced regularly around the perimeter of every 35-45 meters.
 The towers had a typical plan.
-They were rectangular, open to the interior of the town and they were all in the outside of the defensive wall.
-The preserved tower has dimensions of 8,8×7 meters together with the thickness of the defensive wall.
+They were rectangular, opened to the interior of the town and were all protruded to the outside of the defensive wall.
+It had dimensions of around 8,8×7 meters together with the thickness of the defensive wall.
 The Radom towers were equal with the height of the wall.
 Their battlement without arrowslits and the only one level of shooting were the extension of the same defensive wall elements.
 When the wall was raised, the towers were also raised, but the type of finishing after the reconstruction is not known.
 One of the town towers, probably located in the southern part of the district between the castle and the Cracow Gate, served as a town prison in the 16th century.
 So it had to be closed on all sides.
-It is not known whether it was the original tower, or one of the ordinary towers converted into a prison at a later time.
+It is not known whether it was the original tower, or one of the ordinary half-towers converted into a prison at a later time.
 The Radom towers did not have any special names.

-Radom had three gates: from the east Lublin Gate, from the west Piotrków Gate, also called the Hospital or Holy Spirit Gate and from south Cracow Gate, also called Iłża Gate, on the extension of the western curtain.
-All three gates were primal; Cracow Gate is linked to the defense wall, while others lie on the main east-west traffic route.
+Radom had three gates: from the east Lublin Gate, from the west Piotrków Gate, also called the Hospital or Holy Ghost Gate and from south Kraków Gate, also called Iłża Gate, on the extension of the western curtain.
+All three gates were primal.
+Kraków Gate was located at the outlet of the road leading south from the corner of the market square, while the others were located on the main communication route on the east-west axis, although they were not placed perfectly opposite each other.
 The gates were located in rectangular gatehouses, preceded by drawbridges.
-Cracow Gate measured 10 X 10,5 meters in plan.
+Kraków Gate measured 10 X 10,5 meters in plan.
 Original height is not known.
-The Cracow Gate, as well as probably the others gates, was given a rectangular foregate.
+The Kraków Gate, as well as probably the others gates, was given a rectangular foregate.

-The outer part of the ring of fortifications was a moat, circling the town, and watered from the South Stream.
+The outer part of the ring of fortifications was a moat, circling the town, and watered from the south stream.
 It was probably made with defensive walls.
-It was mentioned in 1456.
+It was recorded in 1456.
 During the study it was found that in the southern section it ran 13 meters from the wall, it was 2,4 meters deep and its slope was reinforced with a wooden structure.
-Behind the moat was a shaft.
+In front of the moat was an earth rampart.

 Widawski J., Miejskie mury obronne w państwie polskim do początku XV wieku, Warszawa 1973.